proftodd/Advent_of_Code/AOC2023/README.md

 1. Add an `index.ts` file.
 1. Run the code: `npx tsc; node build/index.js`
 1. Add a test package: `npm install --save-dev vitest`; run tests `npm run test`.

+Later learned there are ways to run and test the Typescript code directly without transpiling:

+- `npm install --save ts-node`
+- To test the code: `npx vitest`
+- To run the code: `npx ts-node index.ts`